Find out the latest Orange County home sales data, as well as the outlook of the real estate market.

 How is the housing market in Orange County?

-According to the Orange County Real Estate Market Report for August 2021, the median sale price of single-family homes in OC remains over $1 million, with average days on market down to just 19 days.
+According to the Orange County Real Estate Market Report for November 2021, the median sale price of single-family homes in OC is $1,125,000, with average days on market down to just 22 days.
 With prices continuing to rise due to lack of inventory, this is a great time for homeowners to take advantage and sell.
 The hot sellers market has cooled just a bit for fall but it’s still offering homeowners amazing returns.

 If you are considering a home sale, now’s the smartest time to do it so with rising home prices so you can sell for top dollar and secure a record-low mortgage rate on your next dream home.